1ABEL vs Reigning Champ: Which Premium Heavyweight Brand Is Right for You? (Australia vs Canada)

 The Verdict

-If you want Vancouver-made Canadian heavyweight basics with 18 years of authority: Reigning Champ.
+If you want a long-established Vancouver-heritage heavyweight basics brand with 18 years of authority: Reigning Champ.

 If you want the heaviest fabric in the premium-accessible tier and a complete 22-piece system including denim: 1ABEL.